Bypassing memory safety mechanisms through speculative control flow hijacks

 \subsection{Speculative ROP}

 To perform a complete speculative execution attack, the speculative control flow hijack must be followed by a \emph{side channel send} gadget with a secret input.
 Unfortunately, Spectre~v1-type Flush+Reload side channel send gadgets are known to be difficult to find~\cite{kocher18oakland, projectzero:spectre}.
-As in classical control flow hijacks~\cite{roemer12rop} however, a speculative code reuse attack can be performed by concatenating the execution of speculative gadgets to construct a Flush+Reload side channel send sequence.
-To chain the gadget sequences, we observe that we can conveniently make use of a speculative overwrite of backward edges \spac variant, making such attacks very similar to existing code reuse attacks.
-A similar approach and analogy exists with forward edges for code reuse.

-The requirements for performing speculative code reuse are the following: \begin{inparaenum}[\itshape i\upshape)] \item limited number of gadgets can fit into the speculation window; \item all code pages where gadgets are used must be present and mapped in the victim process. \end{inparaenum} The first requirement is a consequence of the behavior of speculative execution.
-Using Speculator, we concluded that the maximum number of empty gadgets that fit in the largest speculation window is 20.
-The second requirement is explained by page misses causing speculative execution to stop.
-We show in \prettyref{sec:SSPSpeculativeROP} that this can be achieved for a practical use case.
+As in classical control flow hijacks~\cite{roemer12rop}, however, a speculative code reuse attack can be performed by chaining the speculative execution of gadgets to construct a Flush+Reload side channel send sequence.
+To chain the gadget sequences, we proceed in a similar way to traditional ROP attacks, with sequences ending in \Code{ret} instructions, yet with two additional requirements.
+These requirements for performing speculative code reuse are the following: \begin{inparaenum}[\itshape i\upshape)] \item execution of all instructions in the gadgets must fit into the speculation window; \item all code pages in which the gadgets reside must be present and mapped in the victim process. \end{inparaenum}